a9lim/Raiko/README.md

 ## Features
 * (Relatively) easy to use
 * Supports all sources supported by [LavaPlayer](https://github.com/lavalink-devs/lavaplayer)
+* Support for NicoNico
 * Optional OpenAI chatbot with configurable prompt
-* Optional Support for NicoNico (requires NicoNico account and Japanese IP)
 * Improved performance

 ## Setup
 1. [Install Java 21](https://www.oracle.com/java/technologies/downloads/#java21)
 2. Download the .jar file in the [latest release](https://github.com/a9lim/Raiko/releases)
 3. Get a [Discord bot token](https://github.com/jagrosh/MusicBot/wiki/Getting-a-Bot-Token) and your [Discord user ID](https://github.com/jagrosh/MusicBot/wiki/Finding-Your-User-ID).
-4. If you have an [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key), NicoNico account, or Youtube account, get them ready as well.
+4. If you have an [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key), Youtube account, or NicoNico account, get them ready as well.
 5. Save a copy of [this file](https://github.com/a9lim/Raiko/blob/main/src/main/resources/reference.conf) as 'config.txt' in the same folder as the .jar file, and edit it to add your tokens/accounts
 6. Run the .jar file with `java -jar /path/to/raiko.jar`